 SEL4MA Committees are formed through and by the initiatives of its members.
 If you have an idea for a committee, SEL4MA will release an email to our over 900 members to find others with similar interests.

-Business Engagement Committee, chaired by David Harris, Susan Rivers and Mitch Lyons, will develop strategies to involve Massachusetts businesses (both non-profit and for-profit) in seeing the benefits that will accrue to businesses by having SEL training for all children.
-If you have any questions, please contact Mitch Lyons (firstname.lastname@example.org)
+Business Engagement Committee, is developing strategies to involve Massachusetts businesses (both non-profit and for-profit) in supporting SEL in all schools because of the benefits of training children to be ready-to-work in ways that generate cost savings and improve productivity.
+If you have any questions, please contact Mitch Lyons (email@example.com)

 Event Committee, co-chaired by Jim Vetter, Associate Director of Health and Technology at Education Development Center, Inc., and Meghan McCoy, Program Coordinator at the Massachusetts Aggression Reduction Center at Bridgewater State University, develops and operates our conferences and other events.
 We are currently in the planning stages for a series of regional events in Spring 2016.
 If you have questions or want to get involved, please contact Jim (email@example.com) or Meghan (firstname.lastname@example.org).